Outrageous 1 Hour Cinnamon Rolls

 - 2 large eggs, room temp

-- 5 tablespoons salted butter, room temp
+- 5 tablespoons salted butter, softened

 - ¾ cup brown sugar